microsoft/vscode-docs/docs/getstarted/userinterface.md

 ## Sticky Scroll

-Sticky scroll is a widget that appears at the top of the view-port, which shows the start lines of the nested scopes in which the top of the viewport is located in.
-It faciliates navigation by indicating where in the file one is located in.
+Sticky Scroll shows the starting lines of currently visible nested scopes at the top of the editor.
+It facilitates navigation by indicating where you are in a file and lets you quickly jump back to the top of the current scope.

 ![stickyScroll](images/userinterface/sticky-scroll.png)

->**Tip:** You can enable/disable sticky scroll with the setting `"editor.stickyScroll.enabled"`.
+>**Tip:** You can enable/disable Sticky Scroll with the setting `"editor.stickyScroll.enabled"`.

 ### Indent Guides